-This two-day Assertiveness Training course covers all the material from the one-day course, plus it gives more time to practise, practise, practise new behaviours, tools and techniques.
+We cover all the material from the one-day course, plus it gives you more time to practise new behaviours, tools and techniques.

-It deals with the frustration, resentment and stress that being too accommodating can create and allows you to find simple, practical, doable things that will work for you.
+Tackle the frustration, resentment and stress that being too accommodating can create and find simple, practical, doable things that will work for you.

 |Click here for 1 Day Course|

-We spend a considerable amount of time on the ‘Art of Saying No’ and give you more opportunities to build your confidence and skills to become more of who you really are.
+Learn the ‘Art of Saying No’ and get more opportunities to build your confidence and skills to become more of who you really are.

 What Our Delegates Say: